 - Instead, use paraphrasing: Restate the main ideas of a paragraph or section to highlight, in your own words, the important points made by the author.

-- Summarize findings, important sections, a whole article or book: This is different from paraphrasing since you are not re-stating the author's words but summarizing the main point of what you are reading in a concise matter for your readers.
+- Summarize findings, significant sections, a whole article, or book: This is different from paraphrasing since you are not re-stating the author's words but summarizing the main point of what you are reading concisely for your readers.

-Note: In all cases, do not forget to give credit to these sources since they are not your original ideas but someone else.
-Check the specific citation style you are using for the appropriate in-text citation format).
+Note: In all cases, do not forget to give credit to these sources since they are not your original ideas but someone else's.
+Check the specific citation style you are using for the appropriate in-text citation format.
 Visit the Citation Styles Guide to learn more about how to cite your bibliography using your research field's citation style!